 Hence, they all were tortured to death, so in the end, according to reports, Hitler's regime killed millions of people.
 During the last days of WWII, he committed suicide in front of his shelter/bunker in Berlin.
 Hence, he was never convicted for all of his cruel crimes.

 To conclude, one can gain power and terrorize the people, but all things come to an end.
-So it's a matter of time when the dictator will be overthrown.
+So it's a matter of time before the dictator is overthrown.
 The main problem is the victims of their regime and the suffering of the citizens.
 It would be nice to predict how the leaders will conduct themselves after gaining power and cut the problem at the beginning.
 Unfortunately, we can't do that, so we'll probably have the top ten list of numerous dictators of the XXI century.
 Let's hope that their reign will be short.

-What do you think, who was the cruelest dictator on our list?
+Who was the cruelest dictator on our list?
 Please tell us your opinion in the comments below.